-I Spy was different to other espionage series'.
+I Spy was different from other espionage series’.
 Both of its lead characters were realistically portrayed and could see the humour in situations, and they sure had fun with their work.

 It had its share of action too, but never took itself too seriously.

 Comedian Bill Cosby provided much of the humour in the show but also proved he was an accomplished, serious actor.

 He also had the added distinction of being the first black performer to have a starring role in a regular dramatic series on American Television.